-It is anticipated that the work services will be contracted in 2015.
-A contract could range from a single township survey at \$7,640 to all seven counties at \$702,968.
-If all seven counties were to be contracted in 2015, it is anticipated that the conversion work will take approximately 3 years to complete.
+Racine County is currently under contract with Kenosha and Washington Counties contracts pending for 2016.
+It is anticipated that the remaining Counties will be under contract in 2017.
+Completing this work for all seven counties has an estimated cost of \$702,968.
+It is anticipated that the conversion work will take approximately 3 years to complete.